squarcleconsulting/ukrefimpactmined/README.md

 - Remove column “Institution” and “Title”
 - Save CaseStudies.xlsx as a tab delimited text file with the name “ImpactOnly.csv”
 - Put ImpactOnly.csv in refimpact/inputs

+You can turn on automatic download with the call fetchUKImpact(auto=TURE).
+But by default the function will only download the first five impact cases.

 ### Included Input Files
 #### ukrefimpact/inputs